 Primary education plays a vital role in the socialization of a child.
-According to T.F.
-Green (1964) the act of teaching may be considered as those that a teacher comes on given consequence to certain professional rules for the principles.
+According to T.E.
+Green (1964) the act of teaching may be considered as those that a teacher comes of given consequence to certain professional rules for the principles.
 They are rational and deliberate deeds performed accordance with professional calling.
-The first step towards systematic classroom management is made when a teacher understands how to control his communication so that he can use his influence as a social force.
-According to Rabindiranath Tagore, "A teacher can never truly teach unless he is still learning himself.
-A lamp can never light another lamp unless it continues to burn its own flame".
-So the teachers have to up date their knowledge and skills in their subjects.
-The teachers' selfefficacy will help them become better teachers.
-Morey Marilyn (1996) found that the students' achievement in science was higher in schools where the teachers have a higher sense of science teaching efficacy.
-So the self-efficacy of the teacher shows better academic achievement among the students.
+The first step toward systematic classroom management is made when a teacher understands how to commit his communication so that he can use his influence as a social force.
+According to Rabindiranath Tagore, "A teacher can nero truly teach unless he is still learning himself A lamp can never light another lamp unless it continues to burn its own flaue 50 se teachers have to up date their knowledge and skills in their subjects.
+The teachers are efficacy will help them become just teachers, Morey Marilyn (1996) found the the students' achievement in science higher in schools where the reachers ha higher sense of science teaching efficies the self-efficacy of the teacher shows academic achievement among the succe